unknownanonymouspaper/unknownanonymouspaper.github.io/README.md

 | *(stereo, 44.1kHz)* | *(mono, 32kHz)* | *(mono, 48kHz)* |
 | ------ | -------------- | --------------- |
 | <audio controls preload=False><source src="audio/37008_stableaudio_audio.wav" type="audio/mpeg">Audio not supported by your browser.</audio> | <audio controls preload=False><source src="audio/37008_audiogen_stereo.wav" type="audio/mpeg">Audio not supported by your browser.</audio> | <audio controls preload=False><source src="audio/37008_audioldm248k_stereo.wav" type="audio/mpeg">Audio not supported by your browser.</audio> |

+These prompts/audios were used for the qualitative study we report in our paper.
+Note the (randomly) selected prompts from AudioCaps did not require substantial stereo movement, resulting in renders that are relatively non-spatial.

 ## Autoencoder: reconstructions